AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 :occurrence: One

 :Definition:
-	A sub-element of *Data quality* that should provide information about the events or source data used in the creation of the data resource.
+	A sub-element of `data quality <#data-quality>`__ that should provide information about the events or source data used in the creation of the data resource.
 This will be useful in determining whether the data is fit for purpose.

 :Guidance:
 	The lineage differs from the `abstract <#abstract>`__ in that it covers 'how' the dataset was created as opposed the 'what' and 'why' of the